netarc/react-refrax/website/src/docs/guides/schema.md

 Schema.addLeaf(createSchemaCollection("todos"));
 ```

 This combines the definition of the `todos` collection into the root [Schema](/docs/api/refrax.html).

-As you define the Schema, it also becomes walkable.
+As you define the Schema, it also provides an idiomatic approach to describing/acessing a particualr path and in itself becomes walkable.

 Using a real world example, let's say we want to add a collection of users to a collection of projects.